willvieira/ms_STM-managed/manuscript/manuscript.md

 Here we choose harvest and thinning, which is a selective harvest within a stand, as complementary management practices that may influence disturbance and competitive exclusion.
 Harvest of boreal stands can simulate large spatial scale disturbances, such as fire, and transform a proportion of boreal stands in a regeneration state.
 Similarly, thinning of boreal species in mixed stands can simulate an increase in the fitness of temperate species which then can competitively exclude boreal species.
 Both harvest and thinning are intended to open space and reduce the proportion of boreal species, and therefore increase the likelihood of temperate species to shift towards colder temperatures.

 #### Harvest of boreal stands

 In the natural extinction model, boreal stands turn into a regeneration state only after disturbances, occurring at a probability ($\varepsilon$).
 Harvest is modelled as an increase in the probability of boreal stands to become regeneration $P(R|B)$.
-A proportion $h$ of boreal stands that are not disturbed, is converted into regeneration stands, featuring the cut of all trees.
+A proportion $h$ of boreal stands that are not disturbed is converted into regeneration stands, featuring the cut of all trees.
 This proportion of boreal stands is thus excluded from following natural dynamics.
 Harvest thus involves an additional parameter $h$ that modifies the following probabilities: